nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 4: Entomology and Nematology Department, Ft.
 Lauderdale Research and Education Center, Institute of Food and Agricultural Sciences, University of Florida, Ft.
-Lauderdale, FL 33314, USA
+Lauderdale, FL, 33314, USA

 \#: These authors contributed equally.